sUS home Our Recommendations

 Turn off camera and microphone access, and location services when not needed.

 Meta is getting rid of "end-to-end encryption", making the videos and messages you share with your loved ones vulnerable to spying.
-We recommend using Signal for messaging.
+We recommend using Signal for messaging and staying in touch.

 Your Computer